Srlive1201/LibRPA/docs/driver.rst

 FHI-aims
 ~~~~~~~~

-Export of data required by LibRPA from FHI-aims is supported in the latest
+Export of data required by LibRPA from FHI-aims is supported since the release version
-master branch.
+231212 and also in the latest master branch.
 You can switch it on by adding to your ``control.in`` file:

 .. code-block:: text

+   # since 231212
-   print_input_librpa .true.
+   print_librpa_input .true.
+   # since 240507
+   output librpa

 For RPA calculation (``total_energy_method rpa`` in ``control.in``), this will dump a few text files: